Do you know what is so great about people these days?

 One of the things that I find people are eating less of is gluten.
 For some, it is medical (like those with celiac) and for others, it is intolerance.
 But for those who are trying to eat gluten free to lose weight, I caution you…

-Now, I’m not claiming these are healthy (they do have sugar!!) but they are an easy cookie alternative to those that can’t tolerate wheat.
+Now, I’m not claiming these are healthy (they do have quite a bit of sugar!!) but they are an easy cookie alternative to those that can’t tolerate wheat.
 Give them a shot and let me know what you think!
-Then make an ice cream sandwich (pictured above)…’cause, you know, we all need a little bit of sinful indulgence every so often!
+Then make an ice cream sandwich …’cause, you know, we all need a little bit of sinful indulgence every so often!

-3. In another bowl whisk egg whites and vanilla; add to dry mix bowl.
+- In the bowl of an electric mixer, whisk egg whites and vanilla until fluffy; add to dry mix bowl.

-4. Mix with a spatula (no mixer…yippeee!) until all is mixed and no dry bits are left.
+- Mix with a spatula until all is mixed and no dry bits are left.